Why Most E-Commerce Sellers Still Struggle with Product Photo Editing

 Here's how the options compare across the dimensions that actually matter to e-commerce sellers:

 To be fair: Photoshop still wins on maximum control.
-If you need to composite a product into a complex, pixel-perfect scene with dozens of adjustment layers, Photoshop gives you that level of precision.
+If you need to composite a product into a complex scene with dozens of adjustment layers and exact pixel placement, Photoshop gives you that level of precision.
 Freelancers still win when you need complex creative judgment that's hard to articulate in a sentence.

 For the vast majority of e-commerce editing work, though, text-based AI gets the job done faster and cheaper.